New derived symmetries of some hyperk\"ahler varieties: Spherical functors

 we see that

-We would like to show that $T_F$ is not in the subgroup generated by these rank-preserving equivalences and the image of Ploog's map $\varphi$, but this is too difficult for the present work.
+Of course one would like to know whether $T_F$ is in the subgroup generated by these rank-preserving equivalences and the image of Ploog's map $\varphi$, but this question is too difficult to settle at present.

-\subsection{Proof of Equivalence}
+\subsection{Proof of equivalence}

-We conclude with an alternate proof that $T$ is an equivalence, following Ploog \cite{ploog_thesis}. \begin{theorem}[Rouquier, Anno] If $F: \AA \to \BB$ is a spherical functor with $\BB$ indecomposable\footnote{That is, $\BB$ cannot be written as the union of two mutually orthogonal subcategories.
-For example, $D^b(X)$ is indecomposable if and only if $X$ is connected.} then the twist $T$ is an equivalence. \end{theorem} \begin{proof} By \cite[Prop.~1.49]{huybrechts}, we can show that $T$ is fully faithful by producing a spanning class $\Omega \subset \BB$, that is, a set of objects whose left and right orthogonals $^\perp \Omega$ and $\Omega^\perp$ are zero, and showing that the natural map
+We conclude with an alternate proof that $T$ is an equivalence, following Ploog \cite[Thm.~1.27]{ploog_thesis}. \begin{thm}[Rouquier, Anno] If $F\colon \A \to \B$ is spherical then the twist $T$ is an equivalence. \end{thm} \begin{proof} In the previous section we saw that $\im F \cup \ker R$ is a spanning class for $\B$.
+By \cite[Prop.~1.49]{huybrechts}, we can show that $T$ is fully faithful by showing that the natural map